nmslib/nmslib/README.md

 Authors: Bilegsaikhan Naidan, Leonid Boytsov.
 Copyright (c) 2010--2013

 Documentation will appear shortly.
-Some underlying principles and motivation are described in our paper:
+Some underlying principles and motivation are described in our "engineering" paper:

 @incollection{boytsov_naidan:2013,
 &nbsp;&nbsp;title={Engineering Efficient and Effective Non-metric Space Library},